-In reaction to commitment for adherence to the EU listing process and OECD BEPS Inclusive Framework, BVI has issued the Economic Substance (Companies and Limited Partnerships) Act, 2018 which came into force since 1st January 2019.
+In reaction to commitment for adherence to the EU listing process and OECD BEPS Inclusive Framework, BVI has issued the Economic Substance (Companies and Limited Partnerships) Act, 2018.
+The regime officially came into force on 1st January 2019.

 On 30 January 2019, some amendments were ratified to the Act (the “Economic Substance Act”).

-On 22 April 2019, the draft International Tax Authority Economic Substance Code (the “Guidance”) was introduced inclusive of several supplements to the previous version of the Economic Substance Act.
+On 22 April 2019, the draft International Tax Authority Economic Substance Code (the “Guidance”) was introduced with several supplements to the previous version of the Economic Substance Act.

 2. Entities within the scope of BVI ESA

-The BVI Economic Substance Act set out economic substance requirements and reporting for BVI legal entities which are not tax-residents in other jurisdictions and carry on relevant activities.
+The law sets out economic substance requirements and reporting for BVI legal entities that are not tax-residents in other jurisdictions and carry on relevant activities.

-Pursuant to the Act, the “legal entity” concept encompasses all registered BVI companies and limited partnerships excluding limited partnership which do not have legal personality.
+Pursuant to the Amendment Act 2021, the “legal entity” concept encompasses all registered BVI companies and limited partnerships (with or without a separate legal personality).

-In terms of “relevant activity” meaning, in the context of the economic substance regime, the OECD and EU demonstrate nine geographically mobile “relevant activities” which cover various ranges of business sectors.
+In terms of “relevant activity”, in the context of the economic substance regime, the OECD and EU demonstrate nine geographically mobile “relevant activities” which cover various ranges of business sectors.
 They include: